signalshore/signalshore.github.io/content/2019-08-11-Programming-Languages-Part-B.md

     (ones-help 1))

 In this way we have a framework of how to go about designing different streams.
-Let use write an infinite stream of the square of all the natual numbers.
+Let use write an infinite stream of the square of all the natural numbers.

     #!Racket